rizmiya-ameen/OpenAI-Article-Summarizer/README.md

 ## Acknowledgments

--Thanks to OpenAI for providing the article summarization capabilities.
+- Thanks to OpenAI for providing the article summarization capabilities.
--Thanks to Rapid API for the Article Extractor and Summarizer.
+- Thanks to Rapid API for the Article Extractor and Summarizer.